alsalafiyyah/alsalafiyyah.github.io/_posts/tafsir/hadiths/2020-09-01-hadith-on-stones-will-speak.md

 ---
 layout: post
-title: "The Hadith: 'You will fight against the Jews and you will gain victory over them.
-The stones will saying: 'Oh slave of Allah! there is a Jew hiding behind me; so kill him'"
 publisher: "alsalafiyyah@icloud.com"
+title: "Concerning the Hadith: 'You will fight against the Jews and you will gain victory over them.'"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 5775-2"
+source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no.5775, Question 2"
-hijri: Muharram 13, 1442 AH
+hijri: Muharram 13, 1442
 lang: en
+locale: en
-category: ["tafsir", hadiths]
+category: [fatwas,hadiths]
 excerpt: "Is the Hadith that says: 'There will come a day when Muslims will gain victory over the Jews, and then a stone behind which a Jew may hide, will speak and call the believer to go and kill the Jew hiding behind it' authentic?"
-muftis:
-  chairman:
-    - name: Shaykh Abdul-Aziz ibn Baz
-      url: /biography/binbaz/
-  deputy_chairman:
-    - name: Shaykh Abdul-Razzaq Al-Afifi
-      url: /biography/afifi/
-  members:
-    - name: Shaykh Abdullah ibn Ghudayyan
-      url: /biography/ghudayyan/
-    - name: Shaykh Abdullah ibn Qa'ud
-      url: /biography/qaud/
+group1: true
 ---

-Question:
+### Question:

-Is the Hadith that says: "There will come a day when Muslims will gain victory over the Jews, and then a stone behind which a Jew may hide, will speak and call the believer to go and kill the Jew hiding behind it" authentic?
+Is the Hadith that says: **"There will come a day when Muslims will gain victory over the Jews, and then a stone behind which a Jew may hide, will speak and call the believer to go and kill the Jew hiding behind it"** authentic?

-Answer:
+### Answer:
 It was reported that Ibn 'Umar (may Allah be pleased with them both) said: "I heard the Messenger of Allah (peace be upon him) saying: '**You (i.e. Muslims) will fight against the Jews and you will gain victory over them.
 The stones will (betray them) saying: 'O 'Abdullah (i.e. slave of Allah)!
 There is a Jew hiding behind me; so kill him.**' [^1] This Hadith was reported by Al-Bukhari.

 It was also reported on the authority of Ibn 'Umar (may Allah be pleased with them both) that the Messenger of Allah (peace be upon him) said: "**The Jews will fight against you and you will gain victory over them, till the stone says: 'O Muslim!
 There is a Jew hiding behind me; so kill him.'**" [^2] This Hadith was reported by Ahmad and Al-Tirmidhy who said that it is a Hasan, Sahih Hadith.